SAP-samples/btp-bas-risk-management/documentation/develop/integrate-with-workzone/README.md

 2. Search for the application **SAP Build Work Zone, standard edition** and choose the icon to open it.

-3. In the menu on the left side choose the icon for **Provider Manager**.
+3. In the menu on the left side choose the icon for **Channel Manager**.

 4. Choose the refresh icon to fetch the updated content.